Goutham-zern/project1/README.md

 ### Building the Chatbot Widget

-To build the Chatbot Widget, run the following command:
+To build the Chatbot Widget during development, run the following command:

 ```
 npm run build:widget